Tibor17/javaee-samples/features/wildfly-logstash-elasticsearch-kibana/README.md

 In this example I typed "WildFly" to find all occurrences of such word in elastic-search database which was mirror of _server.log_ in _WildFly AS_.
 The logs are observed in real time from the AS running and written in database.
 You can see the diagram of occurrences appeared in servers time.
-You can watch the ligs in Kibana which is web-application, open it in browser [http://localhost:5601](http://localhost:5601).
+You can watch the logs in Kibana which is web-application, open it in browser [http://localhost:5601](http://localhost:5601).
 ![kibana](kibana.jpg)

 Git clone this repo, download and extract these archives.